pzoli/mygsmcenter/README.md

 INITMODEM - init modem for turn on caller ID notification, set sms receive, set module to send SMS data to seírial out upon receipt

+DEBUG - turn on/off debug informations.
+If debug is on, AT response printed to serial port

+AT:command - send pure AT command to SIM900 module